Search

 There is an exemption to the Fair Housing Act that applies to zoning and land use.
 Housing for older persons (80% of the units are occupied by at least one person over the age of 55 or 100% of occupants are age 62 or older) is exempt from the portion of the Fair Housing Act that prohibits discrimination against families with children.
 According to the Housing for Older Persons Act, a housing facility or community for older persons may include “a municipally zoned area.”
 Therefore, although a municipality would be prohibited under the Fair Housing Act from making a zoning or land-use decision based on the presence of families with children residing in a dwelling or proposed development, any area zoned specifically for housing for older persons would be exempt from this prohibition.

-If you live in Philadelphia, Southeast Pennsylvania or Lehigh Valley and have questions about fair housing and zoning and land use decisions, contact info@equalhousing.org, 866-540-FAIR or complete an online form.
+If you live in Philadelphia, Southeast Pennsylvania or the Lehigh Valley and have questions about fair housing and zoning and land use decisions, contact info@equalhousing.org, 866-540-FAIR or contact us.

 Resources: